-The 30th September is Save the Koala Day 2022, signing the end to Save the Koala Month, but we need to make every day a Save the Koala Day and do what we can to help this iconic species.
+The 3 May is World Koala Day - and we need to make every day a World Koala Day and do what we can to help this iconic species.

 Aiming to double the number of wild koalas by 2050